Byadiso/ryaneza/README.md

 # PROJECT OVERVIEW

-**Property Pro Lite**is a platform where people can create and/or search properties for sale or rent.
+**rentowacu**is a platform where people can create and/or search properties for sale or rent.
 It was built from scratch using javascritpt, node, HTML , CSS.

--   The user interface link : https://byadiso.github.io/UI/
+-   The user interface link : https://byadiso.github.io/rentowacu/
--   Live app is hosted on heroku : https://propertypro-lite.herokuapp.com
+-   Live app is hosted on heroku : https://rentowacu.herokuapp.com

 # FEATURES